 - Post consistently and space your posts apart so you don’t clog your fans newsfeed

 - Use Facebook Insights to see what content works well and do more of that

-You can create custom Facebook header images using Canva and they look great when you share them on your page without any pixilation or image distortion.
+You can create custom Facebook header images using Canva and they look great when you share them on your page without any pixelation or image distortion.

 Create conversation starters

 I hope these tips will help power up your Facebook presence!
-What had been working for you on your Facebook page?
-Let me know in the comments, I’d love to learn from you.
+What has been working for you on your Facebook page?
+Let me know in the comments; I’d love to learn from you.